 So often I meet people who tell me they don’t get along with their partners.
 “Our views don’t match, our habits, our goals are different, there’s no compatibility,” they say.
 Often the man is looking for more freedom and personal space while the woman wants more security and quality time (sometimes, albeit rarely, the reverse is also true).

 When two people don’t get along, it doesn’t mean that they can’t get along.
 It may require a great deal of work (and patience) but if both are committed, it can work.
 Compatibility in love is not the norm though.
 It’s uncommon.
 Chances are two people wouldn’t even be attracted to each other if they were alike because the law of nature is that opposites attract each other.

-I’m not talking about whether he knows that whites and colored are washed separately or if she knows that watching a game of cricket is a religious ritual for him.
-While issues like these affect the quality of a relationship, I’m referring to something more fundamental — our understanding of and expectation from love.
+I’m not talking about whether he knows that whites and coloreds are washed separately or if she knows that watching a game of cricket is a religious ritual for him.
+While issues like these affect the quality of a relationship, I’m referring to something more fundamental — our expectations and understanding of love.

-Often when we think of love, we expect that there will be no setbacks, we’ll never be hurt again, life will shape according to our dreams.
+Often when we think of love, we expect there will be no setbacks, we’ll never be hurt again and life will shape itself according to our dreams.
 Love, in fact, is the opposite.

 In the words of C.S.
 Lewis, “To love at all is to be vulnerable.
 Love anything and your heart will be wrung and possibly broken.
 If you want to make sure of keeping it intact you must give it to no one, not even an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements.
 Lock it up safe in the casket or coffin of your selfishness.
 But in that casket, safe, dark, motionless, airless, it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.
 To love is to be vulnerable.”